dell/dellemc-openmanage-ansible-modules/README.md

 This project is licensed under GPL-3.0 License.
 Please see the [COPYING](https://github.com/dell/Dell-EMC-Ansible-Modules-for-iDRAC/blob/master/COPYING.md) for more information

 ## Support
+  * Dell EMC OpenManage Ansible Modules are supported by Dell support.
+  * In addition, if you want to report any issue, then please report it by creating a new issue
+  * If you have any requirements that is not currently addressed, then please let us know by creating a new issue
-If you want to report any issues or provide any feedback, then please send an email to OpenManageAnsibleEval@dell.com.
+  * If you want to provide any feedback to the development team, then you can do so by sending an email to OpenManageAnsibleEval@Dell.com

-We also have a **#openmanageansible** slack channel.
-You can get an invite by requesting one at http://community.codedellemc.com.
+  * We also have a **#openmanageansibleval** slack channel which you can use for reporting any issue, new feature request or for general discussion with development team.

 ## Authors
   * OpenManageAnsibleEval (OpenManageAnsibleEval@dell.com)